 There are actually a few great alternatives to alcohol I’ll mention later on in this article.
 But before that, if you are reading this because you’re in the midst of it, here are a few tips on relieving the discomfort.

 Because a hangover is essentially an overly toxic body, the real key to remedying a hangover is going to be supporting the detoxification process and aiding the liver.

 Here are a few ways this can be achieved:

 It’s common for someone to take an over-the-counter pain reliever when they are hungover; however, I do not recommend this.
-While they may provide some temporary relief, overall these do more damage to the liver.
+While they may provide some temporary relief, they actually cause damage to the liver in the long run.
 Additionally, while pain may subside, it is replaced with a lingering numbness, not a sense of revitalization and renewal.

-Locate the pain or discomfort, and then instead of shying away from it and trying to mask it, do the opposite and confront it.
+Try this little exercise instead: Locate the pain or discomfort in your body, and instead of trying to mask it, do the opposite and confront it.
 For example, if your head hurts, actually focus on your head, bring attention there and see if you can actually feel it more.

 There are also more natural painkillers you can use, such as fresh ginger and turmeric.
 Make a tea using these with lemon balm or kava kava as a base.

-This is a probiotic beverage made from raw coconut water.
+This probiotic beverage is made from raw coconut water.
 Because it is fermented, it contains little to no sugar, which makes it superior to plain raw coconut water for many reasons.
 Too much sugar can actually dehydrate the body and feed pathogens.